timdeschryver/timdeschryver.dev/blog/keep-agentic-ai-simple-a-practical-workflow-for-software-development/index.md

 By only using AI agents you will already see some results, but these probably won't impress your, nor be consistent in their output.
 I was impressed with the overall quality improvement with introducing the `AGENTS.MD` file and adding Agent Skills to the project.
 This resulted in major speed improvements by using AI in my development workflow.
 To prevent countless back-and-forth's between me and the model, a good specification with clear requirements helps to boost the productivity.

+To include these instructions across different tools you can use symbolic links to prevent the duplication, and the mess to keep the files the same.
+I prefer to keep the original files tools-agnostic and to stay close to standard, and create symlinks pointing to these locations to support the tools who defer from the standard.

 While this all sounds good, keep in mind that AI is not the silver bullet.
 AI can help you ship faster, but only if you stay in the driver's seat.